maxsilvauk/react-spotify-player-backend/README.md

  Server serves express app on port 8888 and it waits for json POST and GET requests from frontend app or device.
  Requests are simple json objects sent in header.

+ # How does it do?
+ Backend communicates with Spotify API, authenticate with API using SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET as credentials.
+ID and Secret can be stored in local linux session or server.js file.
+I am using in file settings, and yes there is example for session storage on linux system.
+ # Store settings in Linux terminal

+    export SPOTIFY_CLIENT_ID=XXXX
+    export SPOTIFY_CLIENT_SECRET=YYYY

+ID and Secret you get from https://developer.spotify.com/ You have to create new App under Dashboard and click Create Client ID.
+How to procedure can be found here: https://www.youtube.com/watch?v=f5OLDvwP-Ug

+# Run server

+    npm install
+    npm start

+ You may have to install some libraryes.
+Here is full dependencies list:

+   "body-parser": "^1.18.3",
+    "cron": "^1.4.1",
+    "express": "^4.15.4",
+    "node-schedule": "^1.3.0",
+    "querystring": "^0.2.0",
+    "request": "^2.81.0"

+# What next?

+Fork it, add more features, contribute, report problems, feel free to use it.